xkisu/craftcodesnippets/README.md

 This plugin adds the option to insert code snippets in the rich text editor, as well as adding a custom code snippet fieldtype that can be used with custom templates to create things like Github Gist styled posts.

+# Notice

+If you JUST want the code fieldtype, I have a second plugin [Clean Code](https://github.com/xkisu/CraftCleanCode) which implements a standalone code fieldtype a lot cleaner and with better usage.
+This works better for single code fields and code blocks in a Matrix.

 # Installation
 Create a folder called `redactorcodesnippets` in the `craft/plugins` directory.
 Enter the directory and either:
  * Run 'git init; git git remote add origin https://github.com/MusicalCreeper01/Craft-Code-Snippets.git; git pull origin master'